janboone/applied-economics/source/source/markdown_github.md

     * motivation to learn python
     * why not Office?
     * typing texts in markdown and latex
-    * creating webpages on github
+    * markdown files on github
 	* first assignment

 motivation